 8. Texas Hill Country for Fall Hikes

-If you’re looking for the best places to see fall color in Texas, you can’t beat the magnificent Lost Maples State Natural Area or nearby Garner State Park.
+If you’re looking for the best places to see fall color in Texas, head directly to the magnificent Lost Maples State Natural Area or nearby Garner State Park.
 Downtown Austin’s many parks have their fair share of beautiful colors, too!

-Be sure to check out the Hike & Bike Trail along Lady Bird Lake to enjoy a fantastic combination of foliage and downtown skyline views.
+If you are cyclists like us, be sure to check out the Hike & Bike Trail along Lady Bird Lake for a fantastic combination of foliage and downtown skyline views.

-Small towns like Fredericksburg, Wimberley, Boerne, and Marble Falls are bursting with food, wine, and craft festivals throughout the season, and wineries and barbecue joints are eager to welcome visitors to spacious patios.
+Small towns like Fredericksburg, Wimberley, Boerne, and Marble Falls are bursting with food, wine, and craft festivals throughout the season.
+You’ll find plenty of wineries and barbecue joints with spacious patios.

-While Fredericksburg’s Oktoberfest celebration will have passed by November, if you visit toward the end of the month, you’ll see the town’s German heritage on full display through their Christmas decorations, including a traditional German Christmas pyramid in the town square.
+While Fredericksburg’s famous Oktoberfest celebration will have passed by November, if you visit toward the end of the month, you’ll see the town’s German heritage on full display through its Christmas decorations, including a traditional German Christmas pyramid in the town square.

-A great way to see the best of Texas Hill Country in fall is on a full day tour from Austin or San Antonio.
+Short on time?
+You can still sample the best of Texas Hill Country in the fall on a full-day tour from Austin or San Antonio.
 (Includes hotel pick up.)
 Explore the famous LBJ Ranch, stroll historic Fredericksburg, and experience the music of Luckenbach.

 You can book a day tour to Texas Hill Country here.